aisingapore/ml-project-cookiecutter-gcp/{{cookiecutter.repo_name}}/aisg-context/guide-site/docs/guide-for-user/12-streamlit.md

-While it is possible for Streamlit to interact with the FastAPI deployment backend as a frontend engine/interface, we would only focus on interacting with the model directly after downloading from GCS for simplicities' sake.
-For small scale infrastructure, this would be better in terms of simplicity and efficiency.
-Otherwise, if big scalability is a factor, then consider the other method.
+While it is possible for Streamlit to interact with the FastAPI deployment backend as a frontend engine/interface, for simplicities' sake, we will only dealing with the use case where
+Streamlit application directly loads the predictive model downloaded from GCS.
+For small scale infrastructure or prototyping, this would be sufficient in terms of simplicity and efficiency.

 This template provides: